unsplash/ts-redux-finite-state-machine-example/article/index.md

 # Strongly-typed finite-state machines with Redux and TypeScript

+Finite-state machines have been [all](https://www.youtube.com/watch?v=RqTxtOXcv8Y) [the](https://statecharts.github.io/) [rage](https://medium.com/@asolove/pure-ui-control-ac8d1be97a8d) recently.
+There are [many][xstate] [libraries](https://github.com/MicheleBertoli/react-automata) that allow you to work with finite-state machines.
+However, I wondered: how far can we get with our existing tools—[Redux] and the [reducer] pattern?

+## Reducer is a state machine

 At the core of state machines is the following function:

 ```ts
 (state: State, action: Action) => State;
 ```

-If you're familiar with [Redux](https://redux.js.org/), that might look familiar to you.
-Redux is a state machine!
-A Redux [reducer](https://redux.js.org/basics/reducers) function describes how the machine should [_transition_](https://statecharts.github.io/glossary/transition.html), given the previous state and an [action](https://redux.js.org/basics/actions) (aka an [event](https://statecharts.github.io/glossary/event.html) in [statechart] terminology), to the next state.
+If you're familiar with [Redux], that might look familiar to you.
+A Redux [reducer] function is a state machine!
+A reducer function describes how the machine should [_transition_](https://statecharts.github.io/glossary/transition.html), given the previous state and an [action] (aka an [event](https://statecharts.github.io/glossary/event.html) in [statechart] terminology), to the next state.

 This article is interested in how we can utilise Redux to write a _strongly-typed_ _finite_-state machine, in the interests of code correctness and readability.
 By _finite_, we mean that the machine may only be in one of a finite number of states at any given time.
 By _strongly-typed_, we mean that the states and actions should carry the types of their parameters, and these parameters should only be accessible when we've narrowed the union of states or actions to a single variant.

-The examples in this article are [available on GitHub](https://github.com/unsplash/ts-redux-finite-state-machine-example).
+The examples in this article are [available on GitHub][example].

 ## Setting the scene